 I was put on this earth to write.
 I know that.
 I've known that since I was nineteen.
 It took me twenty-three more years before I finally ginned up enough courage to really go for it.
 In the interim I did everything to deny that calling and to fit in and be a regular guy.
 It was an unmitigated disaster that ended up almost costing me my life and leaving me with scars that will never fully heal.

 My mother died when she was fifty-five.
 The last fifteen years of her life were horrific as she battled a progressive terminal illness and her ex-husband, my father, who was, to put it charitably, a truly malicious man.
-When she died I was crushed utterly.
+When she died I was crushed.
 She was a remarkable woman who, aside from her catastrophic taste in men, was about as close to an angel as I think is possible without actually being one.

-Thirty-three years ago I stood over her grave and promised that I would try to live the kind of life her example gave me, and which she wanted for me.
+Thirty-three years ago I stood over Mom's grave and promised that I would try to live the kind of life her example gave me, and which she wanted for me.
 I was a twenty-two-year-old punk back then.
 I was totally naive about what I was promising: the costs, the sacrifices, the battles, the isolation, the ostracization, the betrayals, the backstabbing, the false friends, and the constant harping from girlfriends, all very gratefully gone from my life, who insisted I give up and give in.

 In fear of loneliness, I worked pretty hard at doing just that.
 I worked hard at becoming a "regular guy."
 I worked hard at selling out.
 I tried adopting the standard suburban mindset.
 I tried standardizing myself, sanding the edges off, watering down my worldview, taking the fire out of my opinions.

 On the surface, it worked.
 But underneath?
 Not so much.
 The harder I tried to be like every other guy out there, the harder I worked at becoming a safe and typical suburban male, the more sweat I exerted pretending everything I saw around me wasn't a vile sham, the more those depths leaked out of me.
-At work I wrote funny fake missives from corporate execs or from district superintendents at the teaching jobs I had.
+At work I often wrote funny fake missives from corporate execs or from district superintendents at the teaching jobs I had.
 They were loved--often they were copied and passed surreptitiously around.
 And then one got to an actual superintendent, who called me into his office and threatened to have me fired and disciplined.
 Three months later I walked out, with three months left in the school year.

 There are many other examples of how those depths leaked out, but you get the picture.
 In 2000, on my birthday, no less, the woman I had been living with the previous four years walked into the living room and uncaringly flipped a birthday card at me.
 It spun into my shoulder as I sat on the couch and fell to the floor.
 "Get out," she said.